-You can have as many themes as you want or design a single theme, but it is best to start out with an existing theme.
+You can have as many themes as you want or design a single theme, but it's best to start with an existing theme.
 Every theme is easily changed using WYSIWYG interfaces.
 The theme settings allow you to change the site's appearance.
 For example, you can change the icons, backgrounds, fonts, and even how the columns are generated.
 There are nearly 40 different theme settings, and these settings have a dramatic impact on the site's appearance.

 Understanding the Kendo Core Less-Based Themes